-Future Debt
+Future Deht

-After issuance of the Bonds, the following principal amounts of unlimited tax bonds will remain authorized but unissued: \$45,505,000 for acquiring or constructing the Utility System; \$114,715,000 for the refunding of bonds issued for the Utility System; \$77,610,000 for acquiring or constructing the Road System; and \$196,560,000 for the refunding of bonds issued for the Road System.
+After issuance of the Bonds, the following principal amounts of unlimited tax bonds will remain authorized but unissued: \$38,790,000 for acquiring or constructing the Utility System; \$114,715,000 for the refunding of bonds issued for the Utility System; \$63,040,000 for acquiring or constructing the Road System; and \$196,560,000 for the refunding of bonds issued for the Road System.

-Bonds issued to finance the acquisition and construction of the Utility System must also be approved by the TCEQ.
+Bonds issued to finance the acquisition and construction of the Utility System must also be approved by the TCEQ, such as the Bonds.